MansourShahhosseini/mansour/index.md

 ## <a name="working-papers"></a>Working Papers
 - Behrad, Hossein, and Shahhosseini, Mansour, "Show What You Say, Say What You Show: A New Measure of Successful Listing with Empirical Evidence from Airbnb"
+- Shahhosseini, Mansour, and Luo, Xueming, "Causal Impact of Brands Supports for Abortion Rights on Consumers Spending"

+## <a name="working-in_progress"></a>Work in Progress
+- "How to Sell in Second-hand Market"

 ## <a name="codes"></a>Codes
 - [LLMs Tutorial](https://github.com/MansourShahhosseini/LLM-Tutorial)